Dyson warranty length, claims, and repair after expiration

 Does Dyson have a lifetime warranty?

-Repairs are more plausible when the fault is narrow, such as a battery or attachment.
-Compare repair options, repair costs, and replace vs repair if the issue looks larger.
+Repair after warranty is more plausible when the fault is narrow, such as a battery, filter, charger, or attachment.
+Compare after warranty service options, repair costs, and whether repair is still worth it.

 Most Dyson post-warranty confusion falls into four buckets.